-(uuuu) "Tribal fishers" means any person a member of the Colville Confederated Tribes, who is exercising any tribal fishing right.
+(hhhh) "Tribal fishers" means any person a member of the Colville Confederated Tribes, who is exercising any tribal fishing right.

-(vvvv) "Tribal land" means land owned in fee by the Confederated Tribes of the Colville Reservation or a tribal member and/or land held in trust by the United States for the Tribes or individual Tribal members.
+(iiii) "Tribal land" means land owned by the Confederated Tribes of the Colville Reservation or a tribal member and/or land held in trust by the United States for the Tribes or individual Tribal members.

-(wwww) "Troll line" shall be defined as a fishing line used to drag lures or fresh bait behind a moving vessel.
+(jjjj) "Troll line" shall be defined as a fishing line used to drag lures or fresh bait behind a moving vessel.

-(xxxx) "Unprocessed wildlife" means the carcass or edible parts of any wildlife that have not yet been processed for final storage or consumption.
+(kkkk) "Unprocessed wildlife" means the carcass or edible parts of any wildlife that have not yet been processed for final storage or consumption.

-(yyyy) "Unprotected species" means any species which may be hunted or taken at any time of year in any number.
+(IIII) "Unprotected species" means any species which may be hunted or taken at any time of year in any number.

-(zzzz) "Usual and accustomed grounds and stations" means all those fishing places and areas where ancestral members of the Confederated Tribes fished prior to entering into Treaties or other agreements with the United States, and where today access is protected by Treaty, other agreement or aboriginal rights.
+(mmmm) "Usual and accustomed grounds and stations" means all those fishing places and areas where ancestral members of the Confederated Tribes fished prior to entering into agreements with the United States, and where today access is protected by agreements or aboriginal rights.

-(aaaaa) "Waste" means the abandonment or deterioration of those portions of fish or game normally utilized for human consumption.
+(Amended xx/xx/24, Resolution 2024-xxx) (Amended 8/6/09, Resolution 2009-580) (nnnn) "Waste" means the abandonment or deterioration of those portions of fish or game normally utilized for human consumption.

-(bbbbb) "Watercraft" means any boat or other floating device of rigid or inflatable construction which is designed to carry people or cargo on the water, and which is propelled by machinery, oars, paddles, or wind action on a sail; except makeshift contrivances constructed of inner tubes or other floatable material and not propelled by machinery, personal floatation devices worn or held in hand, and other objects used as floating or swimming aids.
+(0000) "Watercraft" means any boat or other floating device of rigid or inflatable construction which is designed to carry people or cargo on the water, and which is propelled by machinery, oars, paddles, or wind action on a sail; except makeshift contrivances constructed of inner tubes or other floatable material and not propelled by machinery, personal floatation devices worn or held in hand, and other objects used as floating or swimming aids.

-(cccc) "Wildlife" means all fish, birds, mammals, amphibians, reptiles, aquatic invertebrates, and insects, including their eggs or gametes and all life stages, located on the Colville Reservation or migrating to the Colville Reservation, or available on the North Half, or off the Reservation at usual and accustomed grounds and stations, on open and unclaimed lands, or in aboriginal lands, excluding domestic animals.
+(pppp) "Wildlife" means all fish, birds, mammals, amphibians, reptiles, aquatic invertebrates, and insects, including their eggs or gametes and all life stages, located on the Colville Reservation or migrating to the Colville Reservation, or available on the North Half, or off the Reservation at usual and accustomed grounds and stations, on open and unclaimed lands, or in aboriginal lands, excluding domestic animals.